Located on the rugged eastern coast of Barbados just north of the more popular Bathsheba beach is Cattlewash Beach.

 Barclays Park also overlooks the beach.
 This public park is the perfect stop for a picnic with it’s shaded picnic tables.
 Here the Casuarina trees sway in the wind creating the most soothing sounds.
 Combined with the cooling breezes you’re quite likely to drift off for a nap!

 Another dining option is the Sand Dunes restaurant located just north of Cattlewash.
 Here friendly staff serve tasty local food (grilled fish, macaroni pie, beef stew, etc) and cold drinks.
-Or head just south to the Round House restaurant for an equally delicious meal.
+Or head just south to the Round House or Atlantis restaurants for an equally delicious meal and stunning ocean views.

 If you’ve hired a car, just follow the road maps and signs to get to Cattlewash beach.
 There is parking at several spots along the coastline.
 Public transportation that will drop you off right along the beach is also available – just visit the Barbados Transport Board website for the schedule.